ToddJMullen/UnravelingNg2/README.md

 Chapter 2 (My02-01/) was done exclusively in Atom Win v1.20 and on Linux with v 1.17 (until today when I upgraded to v.1.20.1) I tried using the GitPlus plugin, but the key bindings are missing/conflicted and it required(es) too much use of the mouse preferred the command line only (on Linux or GitBash/Windows).

+Chapter 3 (My03-01/) I coded using Brackets v1.10 (& v1.11 that was released the night before I finished the chapter).
+Brackets TS linting & code hinting was continually breaking.
+I was really excited to try and familiarize myself with Brackets more & even took a 3hr introduction/overview course before starting the chapter, but found myself continually changing TypeScript support packages, wondering what was happening, refreshing or closing & restarting Brackets, and generally wanting to switch to something else.  v1.11 seems like it may have fixed some of the causes, but???
+I will try some of Ch4 in it  though. =)